hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 Then it would stop and the girl’s singing in that strange language would continue.
 Finally, I was so scared that I sent you the message and came over.
 I know you guys have some special means of tackling this type of entity from beyond.
-So tell me what can be done\!”
+So tell me what can be done!”

 Somakhya and Lootika: “Wow.”
 Lootika: “There is precious little we can do without being there on site I believe.
 We could come over there in the evening.”
-Vidrum: “But my folks would be back home and we can hardly do anything suspicious\!”
+Vidrum: “But my folks would be back home and we can hardly do anything suspicious!”
 Somakhya: “Vidrum we cannot just come over for such an adventure.
 We first need perform some rituals so that Śiva is on our side as we step into your spooky lair.
 To be frank I’ve always been a bit concerned of